tfussell/mandarin/README.md

 ## Building WinDock

 Building WinDock should be easy, though I haven't yet tested it on many environments.
-It requires a minimum of Microsoft&copy; .NET Framwork v4 and Windows 7 with Aero.
+It requires a minimum of Microsoft&copy; .NET Framwork v4 and Windows 7.